SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     If you choose ``use_pool=False`` you can also make use of the `cap` values, see below.

+* ``freeze_pool_input``

+    Can be set to ``True`` if the run function as well as all additional arguments are immutable.
+This will prevent the trajectory from getting pickled again and again.
+    Thus, the run function, the trajectory as well as all arguments are passed to the pool at initialisation.

 * ``queue_maxsize``

     Maximum size of the Storage Queue, in case of ``'QUEUE'`` wrapping.